anbuda76/Getting_and_Cleaning_Data_Project/CodeBook.md

 ## Data set information

-The data set tidy contains 180 rows and 69 columns (66 variables).
+The data set tidy contains 180 rows and 69 columns (66 variables numeric and 3 variables integr type/Factor).
 Each row has averaged variables for each subject and each activity.

 *	Subject: the participant (id)